 Unless you’re a vaccine denier, SB277 has been an unmitigated success.
 Vaccination rates have skyrocketed across the state, meaning more children are protected from deadly vaccine-preventable diseases.
 Dr. Pan deserves a statue in the Hall of Vaccine Heroes, which should include Edward Jenner, Paul Offit, Jonas Salk, and Maurice Hilleman.
 He’s probably too modest to accept such an honor.

-Recently, Dr. Pan was accosted by an anti-vaccine crackpot at an airport in Orange County, CA. She videoed the encounter, despite being asked by Dr. Pan to not do so.
+Recently, Dr. Pan was accosted by an anti-vaxxer at an airport in Orange County, CA. She recorded the encounter on video, despite being asked by Dr. Pan to not do so.
 Well, let’s look at the video, especially Dr. Pan’s responses, which were calm, professional, and accurate.

 Senator Richard Pan videoed by Tyler Dahm

-The video was captured by a relatively unknown Colorado based anti-vaccine radical, Tyler Dahm.
+The video was captured by a relatively unknown Colorado-based anti-vaxxer, Tyler Dahm.
 She claims that her adopted child became developmentally delayed as a result of vaccines.
-Of course, she provided no evidence of that except her belief – this has become tiresome.
+Of course, she provided no evidence of her claims.

 According to someone with a lot of veracity in the world of medicine, communications with the University of Colorado School of Medicine indicate that she was never a student there.
 Maybe she attended under another name.
 Maybe she attended another medical school.
 Maybe she went to chiropractic school in Colorado (of course, there are none).
 But right now, we have no evidence that she ever attended medical school.